User and Admin Access Control

 Creating user from admin interface

-Users can be created inside the admin interface, under the user management page.
+Users can be added through the admin interface on the user management page.

-When creating a user here, an account will also be created inside KeyCloak, and the user will receive an email, instructing them to set up their password.
-Once complete, the newly created account will be able to log into the system.
-However, the user will not be able to access any data sources, unless they are granted access to them, under discovery group settings.
+When a user is created here, an account is also generated in KeyCloak, and the user will receive an email prompting them to set up their password.
+Once completed, the new account will be able to log into the system.
+However, access to data sources will not be granted unless explicitly assigned through the discovery group settings.

 Creating user from KeyCloak

 Users can also be created inside KeyCloak, although this is a more "manual" approach, and is not recommended.
-This is because the application uses the user ID from KeyCloak as the unique identifier, and this information needs to be manually put inside the database for it to work.
+This is because the application uses the user ID from KeyCloak as the unique identifier, and this information needs to be manually entered in to the database for it to work.
 This process is not allowed from the user interface as it would create an inconsistency with the database record.
-The system administrator would need to operate on the database directly.
+Hence, this would need to be performed by the system administrator operating on the database directly.
 This should only be used while trying to recover a database from inconsistent state.

 User access request

-When a user access the system without logging in, he would see an access request page, which will guide him through the process of providing enough information for the admin to create an account for him.
-Once the request is submitted, both the requester and the admin would receive an email, notifying them a new access request has been created, and the admin can then either accept the request to automatically create the account or deny the request.
+When a user attempts to access the system without logging in, they will be directed to an access request page.
+This page guides them through the process of providing necessary information for the admin to create an account.
+After submitting the request, both the requester and the admin will receive an email notification about the new access request.
+The admin can then choose to accept the request, which will automatically create the account, or deny it.

 Automatic user registration

-User can be assigned to different roles, as the ones presented above.
-This can either be done while creating a user in the admin interface, like in the following image:
+Users can be assigned different roles, such as the ones shown above.
+This can be done during user creation in the admin interface, as demonstrated in the following image:

 Or by editing the user in the user management page.

-The roles are managed in the application level, thus a user might have different roles in different installations.
-However, an admin cannot grant a role to a user that he does not have himself.
-For example, a data admin cannot grant a user the system admin role, even if he has the system admin role in another installation.
-Nor can he grant the user the role as developers.
-Only developer account can assign developer roles.
+Roles are managed at the application level, meaning that a user may have different roles across different installations.
+However, an admin can only grant a role to a user if they themselves possess that role.
+For example, a data admin cannot assign a user the system admin role, even if they hold the system admin role in another installation.
+Similarly, a data admin cannot assign developer roles; only a developer account can grant developer roles.

 Granting access to data sources